Complete Database of InsectIdentification.org

 The term 'bug' is often misused to represent all manner of insect (bug refers to an insect that can only use its mouthparts to bite or suck).
 With over 80,000 species categorically identified throughout the world, the term "bug" does not apply to insects as a whole.

-Insects are both harmful and helpful for humans for they pollinate plants or make honey and even keep pest populations under control while they can also infect individuals, destroy crops and kill livestock.
+Insects can be both harmful and helpful for humans for they pollinate plants or make honey and even keep pest populations under control while they can also infect individuals, destroy crops and kill livestock.
 The circle of life, therefore, becomes a complicated formula and one can agree that there is more going on than meets the eye.
 As such, insects represent a vital part of our active ecosystem which requires respect.